It is a type of cancer that begins in the large intestine. It typically affects older adults.

 Colon Cancer Stages

 The TNM system is one method doctors characterize the stage.
 Doctors use to test and scan results to answer these questions:

-Has the tumor growing into the colon or rectum wall?
+Has the tumor grown into the colon or rectum wall?
 How many layers

 Is the tumor in the lymph nodes?

-Has the cancer spread?
+Has cancer spread?
 They Combine the results to determine the cancer stage for each individual.

 For small, early-stage cancers contained inside polyp, your doctor may be able to remove it entirely during a colonoscopy.

 The surgeon eliminates the cancerous colon tissue and a margin of healthy tissue on each side during this surgery.
 Your surgeon may typically reconnect the healthy colon or rectum performed in a minimally invasive manner.
 It can be either hemicolectomy or total colectomy.